Speaker Scott Henderson

 Board of Directors, BANFF Television Festival Foundation

-Henderson is responsible for all communications efforts for the company’s two conventional networks, CTV and CTV Two; Bell Media’s stable of entertainment, factual, sports, news, specialty and pay channels; as well as the company’s radio stations, digital properties, and Out-of-Home division.
+Most recently as Vice-President, Communications at Bell Media, Scott Henderson led the strategic day to day operations of program and talent publicity, internal and corporate communications, public affairs and community investment for Bell Media.
+Henderson was responsible for all communications efforts for the company's two conventional networks, CTV and CTV Two; Bell Media's stable of entertainment, factual, sports, news, specialty and pay channels; as well as the company’s radio stations, digital properties, and Out-of-Home division.

 Additionally, Henderson oversaw communications for Canada’s Olympic Broadcast Media Consortium, and helped share the story of the Vancouver 2010 Olympic Winter Games – the most-watched programming in Canadian television history – as well as London 2012.
 He was also integral to the successful acquisition and integration of Astral.